sonyagreen/continuous_deployment_talk/README.md

 But here's our secret to continuous deployment big and small, and to supporting it happily: developers and support collaborate.

-We ship little things all the time.* These are blips on our graph.
+We ship little things all the time.*
+(I deployed https://github.com/github/github/pull/11824 which should fix some archive issues (zip / tar downloads).
+If you see any problems around generating repo archives in the next couple days ping me.)

+ These are blips on our graph.
 We often don't know about them until they've shipped and we get a heads up.
 We don't need to know about them beforehand, because they don't generate a lot of support requests.

 We ship really big features too (a recent example is the contributions graph*).
 When these happen, we are looped into the pull request before it's done, and get to experience it in staff-only mode before it's released to everyone.